Exforsys.com

 }

 In the above example, the return data type defines the data type of the value returned by the function.
 The arguments are passed inside the function name after parentheses with the data type and the variable of each argument.
-Care must be taken to mention the number of arguments and the order of arguments in the same way as in function declaration.
+You must take care to mention the number of arguments and the order of arguments in the same way as in function declaration.

 For example, if the function exforsys takes two integer values x and y and adds them and returns the value z the function definition would be defined as follows: